-Between 1928 and 1971, Pier 21 welcomed almost one million immigrants seeking adventure, employment, security and opportunity in Canada.
+Pier 21 is a National Historic Site which, between 1928 and 1971, welcomed almost one million immigrants seeking opportunity, security and a new life in Canada.
 They included refugees, evacuees, war brides and displaced people.
 They would go on to contribute immeasurably to Canada's way of life and growth as a nation.